EloFran/gatsby-starter-help-center/content/welcome/index.md

 ---
-title: What is this?
+title: Preámbulo
 date: 2020-01-02
-author: dferber
+author: Elo Fran
 modifiedDate: null
 description: "This project is a Gatsby Starter for a free self-hosted help center.
 You don't need to know how to code in order to set it up, and you can host it for free on any static site hosting service."
 ---